SergiusTheBest/kmtest/README.md

 *Note: `DriverEntry` is automatically created by the library, so you don't need to write it.*
 ## Writing tests
 You can write tests cases in 2 styles:
-- BDD-style (using given-when-then clauses)
+- BDD-style (using GIVEN-WHEN-THEN clauses)
 - traditional

 ### BDD-style test
 BDD-style tests requires more efforts in writing but it is superior in maintaining then traditional tests.
-The test structure is shown below:
+The basic test structure is shown below (for more advanced usage read about [code sharing](#code-sharing)):
 ```cpp
 SCENARIO("Addition operation")
 {